Gibbsdavidl/RobustEnsembleClassifierMachine/README.md

 sigs = list(Sig1=c('Uniformity of Cell Shape','Uniformity of Cell Size', 'Marginal Adhesion'),
             Sig2=c('Bare Nuclei', 'Normal Nucleoli', 'Single Epithelial Cell Size'), Sig3=c('Bland Chromatin', 'Mitoses'))

+# Now, create a list of features, and pairs will only be created from that list.
+pair_list <- c('Uniformity of Cell Shape','Uniformity of Cell Size', 'Marginal Adhesion')

 # XGBoost parameters to pass to each sub-classifier in the ensembles
 params <- list(max_depth=6,